-Sambucus nigra elderberries grow from zones 5-8.
-Towards the top of this article, you can see a map depicting the natural zones of various species of elderberries native to North American.
+Sambucus canadensis elderberries grow from agricultural zones 5-8.
+Towards the top of this article, you can see a map depicting the zones of various species of elderberries native to North American.

-Based on the information above, make sure you have the space and ideal growing conditions before committing to growing elderberry trees.
+Based on all the information above, make sure you have the space and ideal growing conditions before committing to growing elderberries!

 An individual elderberry is about 1/8 – 1/4″ in diameter.
 Inside the berry is about 3-5 small seeds.

-Since elderberries readily hybridize, you’re unlikely to get plants that are true to the parent when growing elderberry plants from seed.
+Since elderberries readily hybridize, starting from seed means you’re unlikely to get plants that are exactly true to the parent.
 However, you’re still likely to get good fruit from your new variety and if the seeds come from locally grown fruit, they’ll be better adapted to your specific environment.

-Elderberry cuttings are ridiculously easy to root, as we found out the hard way years back when The Tyrant had me cut back our dormant elderberry “shrubs” from 12′ tall to about 6′.
+Elderberry cuttings are incredibly easy to root, as we found out the hard way years back when The Tyrant had me cut back our dormant elderberries from 12′ tall to about 6′.
 I took the cuttings and tossed them at the back of our property next to a path.